LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/if-it-worked/try-out-more-features.md

 ## Common Questions

-"Do I need to restart IntenseRP Next after changing settings?"
+??? question "Do I need to restart IntenseRP Next after changing settings?"
-: Most settings take effect immediately, but some browser-related changes might require a restart.
+    Most settings take effect immediately, but some browser-related changes might require a restart.
 When in doubt, restart the application to ensure all your settings are applied.

-"Why does streaming pause sometimes during code blocks?"
+??? question "Why does streaming pause sometimes during code blocks?"
-: This is normal when using DOM scraping (without Network Interception).
+    This is normal when using DOM scraping (without Network Interception).
 DeepSeek applies complex formatting to code blocks, which can temporarily interrupt the stream.
 Network Interception fixes this issue.

 ## Where to Go From Here